-No matter your career, coronavirus has changed all our working routines in one way or another.
-Whether it means wearing a mask to work every day or staying home and working from your kitchen table, work life definitely feels and looks different in 2020.
+No matter your career, coronavirus has changed all of our working routines in one way or another.
+Whether it means wearing a mask to work every day or staying home and working from your kitchen table, work life definitely feels and looks different over this past year.

-If you’re one of the many who’s been working from home this year, you may be wondering, “Can I deduct my work-from-home expenses due to coronavirus?”
+If you’re one of the many who have been working from home this past year, you may be wondering, “Can I deduct my work from home expenses due to coronavirus?”

 TurboTax has you covered and is here to answer the most common remote-working questions we’re seeing, including what type of remote work qualifies for tax deductions and what work-related items you may be able to deduct.